As we prepare for worship today, the following passages remind us of the importance of love—love for God—and love for others.

 A new commandment I give to you, that you love one another; as I have loved you, that you also love one another.

 By this all will know that you are My disciples, if you have love for one another.

-Loving God may seem like a given in worship; nonetheless, the practical expression of love for God is loving others.
+Loving God may seem like a given in worship.
+None-the-less, according to today’s texts, the practical expression of love for God is loving others!
 Meditate on the significance of love as you worship today.

 Charles E. McCracken is an international Bible teacher, long-time friend of Israel and advocate for the Jewish people.
 Rev. McCracken authentically communicates biblical truth that makes his presentations relevant for those seeking to understand the significance of Israel and the church in Bible prophecy.
 He staunchly supports the nation of Israel and the Jewish people’s right to exist and live in peace.

 © Charles E. McCracken 2016, devotional comments only.
 Repost/Reprint with permission from the author.
 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.
 (Emphasis added).

 Brotherly Love Sculpture in Tel Aviv.
 By Dr. Avishai Teicher Pikiwiki Israel [CC BY 2.5], via Wikimedia Commons – Enhancement: MKM Portfolios.